Poolside (band)

-Poolside is an American nu-disco and chillwave band from Los Angeles, California, formed in 2011 by Jeffrey Paradise and Filip Nikolic.
-Following Nikolic's departure in 2017, the band currently consists of Jeffrey Paradise with additional members for live shows Vito Roccoforte (The Rapture), Mattie Safer (The Rapture), Brijean Murphy (Toro y Moi) and Casey Butler (Pharaohs).
+Poolside is an American nu-disco and chillwave band from Los Angeles, California, formed in 2011 by Jeffrey Paradise and Filip Nikolic (Nikolic left the project in 2017).
+The band currently consists of Jeffrey Paradise with additional touring members of Vito Roccoforte (the Rapture), Mattie Safer (the Rapture), Alton Allen, and Casey Butler (Pharaohs).

 The band has performed at high-profile festivals like FYF (2013), Primavera Sound (2013), and Coachella (2014).
-Poolside took a four-year break from touring, returning in 2018 with their current lineup and have since toured the US and performed at high profiles festivals like Outside Lands (2018), Okeechobee (2018), Grandoozy (2018) and Life Is Beautiful (2018) in support of their sophomore record Heat (2017).
+Poolside took a four-year break from touring, before returning in 2018 with their current lineup.
+And, have since toured the US and performed at festivals like Outside Lands (2018, 2023), Okeechobee (2018), Austin City Limits Music Festival (2023), Lollapalooza (2023) and Life Is Beautiful (2018) in support of their sophomore record Heat (2017).
 Poolside released their third record Low Season on February 7, 2020, followed soon after by its companion record High Season on May 28, 2021.

-The band produces a specific version of nu-disco, which they refer to as daytime disco, the style known for relaxed beats, high vocals and a wash of smooth electronics and the lounge sound overall.
+The band produces a specific version of nu-disco, which they refer to as "daytime disco", the style known for relaxed beats, high vocals and a wash of smooth electronics and the lounge sound overall.

+As a solo DJ Jeffrey Paradise, under the Poolside (DJ Set) moniker, has carved out a place as an in-demand remixer.
+Most notably, with official remixes of Modest Mouse, Billy Idol, Jim James, L'Impératrice, Little Dragon, Tycho (musician), Matthew Dear, and others.

 History

 Formation & Early Years (2004-2011)

 In 2004, San Francisco DJ Jeffrey Paradise met Filip Nikolic (at the time bassist for Junior Senior) at Frisco Disco, one of Paradise's parties in San Francisco.
 Nikolic then spent time touring with Paradise Boys, a collaboration between Jeffrey Paradise and Bertie Pearson.
-A year later Nikolic came out to Los Angeles for a few months and the two gathered together in the studio to have fun and make a few songs.
+A year later Nikolic came out to Los Angeles for a few months and the two gathered together in the studio to make a few songs.
 In 2006, the duo set out to make a disco influenced project; however, they were busy with other projects and their work “never got too serious.”

 Poolside's debut single "Do You Believe" was released in 2011 and positively received by peers Todd Terje, Dimitri From Paris, and The Magician, and Dazed & Confused praised the song for its "pop-tinged disco, brimming with optimistic vocals and retro acid synths," while NME lauded its "supremely casual decadence."
 Later in 2011 LCD Soundsystem frontman James Murphy put Poolside into greater public notoriety by frequently incorporating their cover of Neil Young's "Harvest Moon" into his DJ sets.

 The duo released their second single “Take Me Home” in October 2011 followed by a video released on Scion Audio Visual in November 2011.
 The song was used as the first song on Aeroplane's In Flight Entertainment compilation.